 RCE Eswatini whose secretariat is based at the Eswatini Environment Authority, cohosted with the University of Eswatini (UNESWA), Luyengo Campus and Eswatini Water and Agricultural Development Enterprise (ESWADE) The 9th African Regional Centres of Expertise Meeting.
 The theme of the three day meeting was: “Accelerating progress towards the achievement of sustainable development goals in Africa”.
 The other members of RCE Eswatini are Ministry of Education, The National Curriculum Centre, Eswatini National Trust Commission and the Matsapha Municipal Council.

-Hon Minister of Tourism and Environmental Affairs (Moses Vilakati) with meeting delegates.
+Hon Minister of Tourism and Environmental Affairs, Moses Vilakati, with meeting delegates.